 - Single study and joint arts courses at university

 - Study at specialist music conservatoires

 - Music Technology/sound production courses

 - Music instrument repair and construction courses

 - Music Therapy courses

 Careers in media, teaching, theatre, film, television and music administration.

 Entry Requirements

-Students will need to achieve a grade 6 in GCSE music or grade 5 instrumental/ vocal with grade 5 theory.
+Students will need to achieve a grade 6 in GCSE music or grade 5 instrumental/vocal with grade 5 theory.

 Awarding Body

+AQA

+Qualification code 7272

 Performance

 Throughout the course you will consider practice routines and individual performance targets.
 You will complete mock performances which will be marked to the examination board criteria.

 Assessment: A ten minute solo performance to be completed after 1 March in Year 13.

 Composing

 You will develop your composing skills through a series of short free composing activities and harmony exercises which gradually link into larger scale works.
 Assessment: Two compositions are completed in Year 13 which have a combined duration of at least 4 and a half minutes.
 One composition is a free composition and the other is in response to a brief set by the examination board.

 Appraising Music

 Knowledge and understanding of musical elements, context and language.
 You will apply this knowledge through studying the following topics: The Baroque Concerto, The Marriage of Figaro, Jazz and Blues and Music for Theatre.
 The final examination is a combination of listening exercises and essays.

 Study Methods

 The skills you will develop through the course include not only the obvious ones of listening, composing and performing, but also analysis, criticism, organisation, decision making, communication and presentation.
 Music students benefit from being taught in small groups and are encouraged to work independently.
+You will be offered a free instrumental lesson on your main instrument or a second study for the duration of the course.

 Method of Assessment

 Performing Externally assessed (35%)

 Composing Externally assessed (25%)

 Appraising One written paper (40%)